Victorian plan for new ‘Home of Motorsport’ - Speedcafe

 That includes a new venue, which Speedcafe understands is a facility to the southwest of the Melbourne CBD at Avalon.

-Additionally, Rodney Jane has spoken of a revitalisation of Calder Park, north of Melbourne, which is also in relatively close proximity to the CBD, in contrast to the Overview’s figure of 99.2km as the average distance travelled to a venue.
+Additionally, Rodney Jane, owner of Calder Park, north of Melbourne, has spoken of a revitalisation of which is also in relatively close proximity to the CBD, in contrast to the Overview’s figure of 99.2km as the average distance travelled to a venue.
+That figure would be impacted by both Winton Raceway (223km north) and Phillip Island’s (139km south) distances from Melbourne.

+This is significant given that nearly 80 percent of Victoria’s population – some 4.9 million people – live in the capital city area of Greater Melbourne, according to 2021 Australian Census (Australian Bureau of Statistics).

 The Overview’s profile of participants said that 32 percent of the 28,822 participants in motor sport compete at a Club level, shaded only marginally by State level participation at 34 percent.